pnayituriki/simplified-json-to-excel/README.md

 The simplified-json-to-excel is a package designed to simplify your work.

-Have you been struggling with exporting your data as excel file, here is a package that is ready to help you.
+You may export your JSON data as an Excel file with this package.
-All you have to think about are data and nothing else.
+A json data is all you need to consider; nothing else.

 ## Installation